patters-match/microprof/README.md

 - [Brain 8](https://spectrumcomputing.co.uk/entry/34781/ZX-Spectrum/Brain_8) - scrolls and animates a full screen of ROM-generated graphics at speed
 - [Aznar The Sport Star](https://spectrumcomputing.co.uk/entry/35104/ZX-Spectrum/Aznar_The_Sport_Star) - sports game with very responsive controls
 - [Pedro Pomez](https://spectrumcomputing.co.uk/entry/35343/ZX-Spectrum/Pedro_Pomez) - a platform game with a [vast colourful map](https://maps.speccy.cz/map.php?id=PedroPomez&sort=4&part=16&ath=0)
-- [Micro Gauntlet](https://bunsen.itch.io/micro-gauntlet-by-ivanbasic) - ruthless programming minimalism yet perfectly captures the spirit of the original
+- [Micro Gauntlet](https://bunsen.itch.io/micro-gauntlet-by-ivanbasic) - a 10-line micro game which perfectly captures the spirit of the original
 - [STOP THE micro EXPRESS](https://bunsen.itch.io/stop-the-micro-express-by-ivanbasic) - similar but even more technically ambitious

 These games are eye-opening as to what can be achieved with the humble ZX Spectrum's native BASIC interpreter, and picking them apart to understand them is always interesting.
 This particular listing uses an ingenious method of encoding its levels using the bitmap data in regular characters to select combinations of level-building primitives.
 The primitives are stored in a multidimensional string array containing inline positioning and formatting escape sequences.